Prey (novel)

-Prey is the thirteenth novel by Michael Crichton under his own name and the twenty-third overall.
+Prey is the thirteenth novel by Michael Crichton under his own name and his twenty-third novel overall.
 It was first published in November 2002, making it his first novel of the twenty-first century.
 An excerpt was first published in the January–February 2003 issue of Seed magazine.
 Prey brings together themes from two earlier Crichton best-selling novels, Jurassic Park and The Andromeda Strain and serves as a cautionary tale about developments in science and technology, in particular, nanotechnology, genetic engineering, and distributed artificial intelligence.

 The book features relatively new advances in the computing/scientific community, such as artificial life, emergence (and by extension, complexity), genetic algorithms, and agent-based computing.
 Fields such as population dynamics and host-parasite coevolution are also at the heart of the novel.

-Film rights to the book were purchased by 20th Century Fox.
+Film rights to the book were purchased by 20th Century Fox in 1997, although no such film was produced.